Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

-In a next step, the points with deviating behaviour were divided into groups with similar characteristics.
+The resulting viable parameter points emerging from the scan can be divided into groups with similar characteristics.
 In order to study the properties of interesting scenarios with the \FEFTH\ calculation, we chose one representative benchmark point from each group.
 The selected benchmark points are listed below, including a brief description of their characteristics: \begin{itemize} \item \textbf{(M0)} represents a standard scenario with degenerate \SUSY\ mass spectrum and serves as a reference for the other benchmark points with non-degenerate mass spectra.
-Parameter points of that kind have been thoroughly analyzed in ref.~\cite{Kwasnitza:2020wli}. \item \textbf{(M1)} is characterized by a small value of $\tan \beta$.
+Parameter points of that kind have been thoroughly analyzed in Ref.~\cite{Kwasnitza:2020wli}. \item \textbf{(M1)} is characterized by a small value of $\tan \beta$.
 During the scan, no parameter points with smaller values of $\tan\beta$ have been found that reproduce the experimental value of the Higgs mass. \item \textbf{(M2)} was chosen due to the fact that its value of $|x_t|$ differs strongly from $\sqrt{6}$. \item \textbf{(M3)} has the feature that $(m_{\tilde{q}})_{33}$ is significantly smaller than $(m_{\tilde{u}})_{33}$ and all other soft \SUSY-breaking mass parameters. \item \textbf{(M4)} is characterized by a value of $(m_{\tilde{u}})_{33}$ being significantly smaller than $(m_{\tilde{q}})_{33}$ and all other soft \SUSY-breaking mass parameters. \item \textbf{(M5)} features a small value of $(m_{\tilde{q}})_{33}$ and $(m_{\tilde{u}})_{33}$ at the same time. \end{itemize}